How Do People Get Mesothelioma?

 A 2001 phase II clinical trial changed that perspective.
 It reported a low 13% local recurrence with radiation therapy.
 Application after extrapleural pneumonectomy surgery was key.
 Advanced techniques used today reduce radiation exposure to vital organs.

-A new type of radiation called proton therapy uses a beam of protons instead of photons.
+A newer type of radiation called proton therapy uses a beam of protons instead of photons.
 It better targets mesothelioma tumors.
-Proton therapy is only available at certain cancer centers in the U.S.
+Proton therapy is only available at specific cancer centers in the U.S.

 FDA Approves New Therapies for Mesothelioma